fecampossantos/aion/BACKGROUND_TIMER_FEATURES.md

 **Features:**
 - Shows current task name and elapsed time in notification
 - Updates every 5 seconds when app is active
-- Updates every 15+ seconds when app is in background
+- Updates every 15+ seconds when app is in background via background task
 - Tapping notification opens the app to the specific task page
 - Notification automatically dismisses when timer stops

+## Migration Notes

+**Updated to use `expo-background-task`**: This implementation has been migrated from the deprecated `expo-background-fetch` to `expo-background-task` for better energy efficiency and modern platform support using `WorkManager` on Android and `BGTaskScheduler` on iOS.

 ## Implementation Details